"The Voice" falters, setting easy target for "X Factor"

-LOS ANGELES (Reuters) - “The Voice,” NBC’s singing contest, faltered with U.S. TV viewers in its new fall slot, drawing smaller audiences among key viewers than its two previous season openers and setting an easy target for its rival on Fox, “The X Factor,” when it returns later this week.
+LOS ANGELES, Sept 11 (Reuters) - “The Voice,” NBC’s singing contest, faltered with U.S. TV viewers in its new fall slot, drawing smaller audiences than its two previous season openers and setting an easy target for its rival on Fox, “The X Factor,” when it returns later this week.

-Early Nielsen data on Tuesday showed that 12 million Americans watched the two-hour season debut of “The Voice” on a night of tough competition with Fox and football.
+Early Nielsen data on Tuesday showed that 12 million Americans watched the two-hour season debut of “The Voice.”

 That was enough to give NBC a Monday night win in both total viewers and in the 18-49 demographic coveted by advertisers.

-But the third-season debut for “The Voice” was down from a Super Bowl-fueled 17.7 million for February 2012’s opener, and the 12 million was in line with “X Factor‘s” season average for 2011.
+But the third-season debut was down from a Super Bowl-fueled 17.7 million for February 2012’s opener, and the 12 million was in line with “X Factor‘s” season average for 2011.

 A drop for “The Voice” had been expected, but the 18 to 49- year-old audience was also smaller than in its two prior debuts.